CS3398-Oberon-Fairies/-CS3398-Oberon-F2018/README.md

 ### STATUS:

+*We completed almost all of the tasks that we had planned, and the app works as expected.*

 The web app is currently complete.
 It needs to be run local, however.
 Once the DB has been imported into MySQL (./DB/parkinglot.sql into a database called `pp`), the API needs to be started with the command `python api/main.py test`.
 Then the